 In 2013, he moved to Turin where he started Bibibus, a communication and event creation agency passionate about working in the Arts, Science & Culture fields.

-Amine has been awarded by the French Society of Analytical Toxicology (SFTA) for the best publication in the journal ToxAc (Analytical and Clinical Toxicology) in 2016 and received two travel grants from the SFTA board to attend TIAFT meetings.
+Amine has been awarded by the French Society of Analytical Toxicology (SFTA) for the best publication in the journal ToxAc in 2016 where he is now holding a position as associate editor.
 He also received Young Scientists Award for Best Oral Presentation in 2018 from the Moroccan Society of Clinical and Analytical Toxicology (SMTCA) and Elsevier Reviewer recognition in 2017 and 2018.
 He is a member of TIAFT, SFTA and SOHT and serves as reviewer in several international peer-review journals.

-Alain G. Verstraete, MD
+Alain G. Verstraete, MD (Belgium)Facebook page manager